 One of the GREAT advantages of #overlanding and #vanlife is that you can drive past crowded RV campgrounds to remote and quiet locations.
-Not pulling a trailer makes negotiating rough roads and congested areas MUCH easier.
+Not pulling a huge camper makes negotiating rough roads and congested areas MUCH easier.
 Plus, some of the best sights, small campgrounds, and popular destinations are OFF-LIMITS to larger vehicles and trailers.
 These include many parking areas in popular parks and even roads through the mountains - like the very narrow Going to the Sun Road in Glacier National Park.

 Another huge advantage of vehicles with rooftop tents and van camping is that you can use the smaller and less expensive "tent" campsites at most campgrounds.
 Since you are self-contained, all you need is a place to park the vehicle.
 These tent sites are usually half the cost of larger RV sites with water and electricity and TV hookups.

-We have camped in "tent" sites in national forest campgrounds, state parks, county campgrounds and private campgrounds.
+We have camped in designated "tent" sites in national forest campgrounds, state parks, county campgrounds and private campgrounds.
 These tent sites are sometimes the narrow margins of larger campgrounds that can't accommodate trailers and RV's.
 We have NEVER been refused a tent campsite because we didn't pitch a tent.
 Obviously, even people who camp in tents need a place to park their vehicle.
 We just happen to sleep in our vehicle (#vanlife) or on top of our vehicle (#RTT.)

 First, eventually you may run into an over-zealous public employee who insists that you have a tent to qualify for the less-expensive campsites.
 So far we haven't had to face this issue, but it would be sad to get to a campground just before dark and be faced with this problem.

-A better reason to carry a tent is to reserve your multi-day campsite if you drive away to go into town or explore the surrounding area.
+A better reason to carry an overlanding tent is to reserve your multi-day campsite if you drive away to go into town or explore the surrounding area.
 When #boondocking (outside of a designated campground) possession of your camping spot is 100% based on occupancy.
 Some of the best national forest campgrounds are remote and unmanned by any officials.
 These campgrounds use a self-registration method that is largely based on the honor system.

 Most established campground provide a picnic table and at least have pit toilets.
 If you are staying in the same campsite for more than 24-hours, it's a luxury to be able to cook and relax in the shade of a tent without being pestered by insects.

-When you are dry camping, you are solely responsible for all of your necessities as well as any creature comforts you require.
+When you are dry camping, you are solely responsible for all of your necessities and creature comforts.
 While there is nothing wrong with "roughing it" for a night or two, you don't earn extra points for being miserable.
-So if we are going to be setting up a base camp for more than one night we erect our tent.
-It only takes five minutes.
+So if we are going to be setting up a base camp for more than one night we erect our Gazelle T4 tent.
+It takes less than five minutes.

-Our tent serves several purposes:
+Our overlanding tent serves several purposes:

 2. The tent provides an enclosure for our portable toilet.
-In the deep woods we forgo a toilet shelter, but if there is anyone within a mile radius we prefer some privacy.
+In the deep woods we might forgo a toilet shelter, but if there is anyone within a mile radius we prefer some privacy.

 3. The tent provides an enclosure for our portable shower.
 Like the toilet, four walls of fabric make an acceptable screen even if we are in close proximity to other campers.